Skip to main content

 Publication Cultures

-New publication formats beyond classic peer-reviewed articles are gaining in importance.
-Data publications make scientific findings reproducible and form the basis for further research.
-Software used to generate or interpret data must be included with data publications as a quality assurance measure.
-Both should be understood as first-class scholarly outputs.
+New publication formats, beyond the classic peer-reviewed article, are gaining importance.
+Data publications ensure the transparency and reproducibility of scientific findings and form the basis for further research thus saving resources.
+It is essential to include software used to generate or interpret data along with data publications as a quality assurance measure.
+It is imperative to acknowledge both data publications and software as first-class scholarly outputs.

-Existing publishing infrastructures are not yet well suited for data and software.
-The dynamically changing legal framework requires an in-depth analysis of European and national data laws and policies and their impact on new publication formats and researchers' willingness to share data, algorithms and software.
+Existing publishing infrastructures are not yet optimally designed to accommodate data and software.
+The dynamic evolution of the legal framework necessitates a comprehensive examination of European and national data laws and policies, and their implications for these emerging formats, as well as researchers' propensity to share data, algorithms and software.

-The shift towards Open Science must be accompanied by a suitable communication strategy to help prevent misinterpretation of research results.
-It takes into account new communication formats and stakeholders such as science communicators or decision-makers to improve the exchange between science and society.
+The transition to Open Science must be accompanied by a suitable communication strategy to help prevent misinterpretation of research results.
+This strategy must take into account new communication formats and stakeholders such as science communicators or decision-makers to improve the exchange between science and society.

-KIT-IMK generates and analyses very large datasets in chemistry-climate simulations or in satellite data for observing the state of the atmosphere.
-Publication of those data is currently very inefficient due to their size.
-Re-use is hampered by missing methods for exploring such datasets efficiently in order to evaluate their relevance for other research questions.
-Selecting subsets of datasets for re-use or peer review is currently not possible.
+KIT-IMK is responsible for generating and analysing extensive datasets in chemistry-climate simulations and satellite data for atmospheric observation.
+However, the current approach to publication is inefficient due to the size of the data.
+Re-use is currently restricted due to the absence of effective methods for efficiently exploring such datasets and evaluating their relevance to other research questions.
+The selection of subsets for re-use or peer review is currently not possible.